 - Acquired proficiency in music theory, music history/literature, music performance

-- Three letters of recommendation from individuals who can address the applicant’s academic, personal and professional suitability for graduate-level work in music therapy.
+- Three letters of recommendation from individuals who can address the applicant’s academic, personal, and professional suitability for graduate-level work in music therapy.

 - Master of Music Therapy Program Questionnaire.
-There are two forms, one designed for students who have completed a degree in music, but not music therapy and another for students who hold a bachelor's degree in music therapy from an approved degree program:
+There are two forms, one designed for students who have completed a degree in music, but not music therapy and another for students who hold a bachelor's degree or equivalency in music therapy from an approved degree program:

 - An interview (live or by web cam) with the Music Therapy Admissions Committee

 Students who are neither board-certified in music therapy nor board-eligible should clearly indicate whether they wish to apply for the Equivalency only or the combined Equivalency and MMT.
-Students who desire the Equivalency only program will apply for undergraduate admission as a transfer (second Bachelor’s degree) student.

 Board-Certified Applicants: Application for admission to the Master of Music Therapy degree requires the board-certified therapist to submit a live or videotaped audition demonstrating music skills for professional music therapists.
 The audition will consist of three popular, folk, or standard songs, each sung and played on either piano or guitar by the applicant.